bao7uo/virtualenvy/README.md

 # virtualenvy
-Simple script to facilitate python packages and any dependencies to run from source
+Simple script to facilitate the running of a python package from a directory which contains the git repos for the package and all of its dependencies.

 ### Usage: